Robiswell/Euler_Rover_2026/README.md

 Final Full Gait Test:
 Autonomous Full State Machine with various modes for testing/demo/autonomy.
-Must implement directions in Steps Before Deploying Gait Test.pdf or Steps Before Deploying Gait Test.html and use final_sensors.ino on the nano before running.
-Full documentation can be referenced under hexapod_documentation.pdf or hexapod_documentation.html
+Must implement directions in Steps Before Deploying Gait Test.pdf and use final_sensors.ino on the nano before running.
+Full documentation can be referenced under hexapod_documentation.pdf